-OFFICE OF THE DATA COMMISSIONER
+OFFICE OF THE INFORMATION COMMISSIONER

-- 7. Office of the Data Commissioner
+- 7. Office of the Information Commissioner.

-- 8. Appointment of Data Commissioner
+- 8 Appointment of Information Commissioner.

-- 9. Powers of Data Commissioner
+- 9. Powers of Information Commissioner.

-- 10. Functions of Data Commissioner
+- 10. Functions of Information Commissioner.

-- 11. Deputy Data Commissioner
+- 11. Deputy Information Commissioner.

-- 12. Resignation, removal and suspension of Data Commissioner and Deputy Data Commissioner
+- 12. Resignation, removal and suspension of Information Commissioner and Deputy Information Commissioner.

-- 13. Remuneration of Data Commissioner and Deputy Data Commissioner
+- 13. Remuneration of Information Commissioner and Deputy Information Commissioner.

-- 14. Seal of Corporation
+- 14. Seal of Office of the Information Commissioner.

-- 15. Location of Office of Data Commissioner and service of documents
+- 15. Service of documents.

-- 16. Execution of documents
+- 16. Execution of documents.

-- 17. Staff of the Office of Data Commissioner
+- 17. Staff of the Office of Information Commissioner.

-- 18. Delegation
+- 18. Delegation.

-- 19. Designation and powers of inspectors
+- 19. Designation and powers of inspectors.

-- 20. Power of Commissioner to conduct an audit or enquiry of a public authority pursuant to Part III - 21.
-Power of Commissioner to conduct an audit or enquiry pursuant to Part IV - 22.
-Expenses and accounts of the Office of the Data Commissioner - 23.
-Statements made to Commissioner not admissible - 24.
-Privileged information - 25.
-Restrictions on disclosure of information by Commissioner and staff - 26.
-Protection of Commissioner and staff - 27.
-Annual report of Commissioner - 28.
-Commissioner to publish list of equivalent jurisdiction
+- 20. Power of Commissioner to conduct an audit or enquiry pursuant to Part III.

+- 21. Power of Commissioner to conduct an audit or enquiry pursuant to Part IV.

+- 22. Expenses and accounts of the Office of the Information Commissioner.

+- 23. Statements made to Commissioner not admissible.

+- 24. Privileged information.

+- 25. Restrictions on disclosure of information by Commissioner and staff. - 26.
+Protection of Commissioner and staff. - 27 Annual report of Commissioner. - 28.
+Commissioner to publish list of equivalent jurisdictions.